marvel-yati/marvel-yati/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working as a Trainee at FunctionUp
-- 🌱 I’m currently learning Bacend
+- 🌱 I’m currently learning Backend
 - 👯 I’m looking to collaborate on YouTube
 - 🤔 I’m looking for help with great people
 - 💬 Ask me about code, programming